-At the Company's 2021 Annual Meeting of Stockholders (the "Annual Meeting"), held on February 23, 2021, the Company's stockholders approved the OneWater Marine Inc. 2021 Employee Stock Purchase Plan (the "ESPP"), which was approved and adopted by the Board of Directors as of January 13, 2021 (the "Adoption Date"), subject to stockholder approval at the Annual Meeting.
+At the Company's 2021 Annual Meeting of Stockholders (the "Annual Meeting"), held on February 23, 2021, the Company's stockholders approved the OneWater Marine Inc. 2021 Employee Stock Purchase Plan (the "ESPP"), which was approved and adopted by the Board as of January 13, 2021 (the "Adoption Date"), subject to stockholder approval at the Annual Meeting.
 The effective date of the ESPP is February 23, 2021, and, unless earlier terminated, the ESPP will expire on the twentieth anniversary of the Adoption Date.
-The ESPP will be administered by the Board of Directors or by one or more committees to which the Board of Directors delegates such administration.
+The ESPP will be administered by the Board or by one or more committees to which the Board delegates such administration.

 The ESPP enables eligible employees to purchase shares of the Company's Class A common stock at a discount through participation in discrete offering periods.
 The ESPP is intended to qualify as an employee stock purchase plan under section 423 of the Internal Revenue Code of 1986, as amended.
-Up to a maximum of 449,257 shares of the Company's Class A common stock may be issued under the ESPP, subject to certain adjustments as set forth in the ESPP.
+Up to a maximum of 299,505 shares of the Company's Class A common stock may be issued under the ESPP, subject to certain adjustments as set forth in the ESPP.
 On the first day of each fiscal year during the term of the ESPP, beginning on October 1, and ending on (and including) September 30, the number of shares of Class A common stock that may be issued under the ESPP will increase by a number of shares equal to the least of (i) 1% of the outstanding shares on the Adoption Date, or (ii) such lesser number of shares (including zero) that the administrator determines for purposes of the annual increase for that fiscal year.
 The number of shares of Class A common stock that may be granted to any single participant in any single option period will be subject to certain limitations set forth in the plan.

-The Company recorded equity-based compensation for the ESPP of \$0.7 million and \$0.2 million during the years ended September 30, 2023 and 2022, respectively.
-As of September 30, 2023 and 2022, we had current liabilities of \$0.4 million and \$0.5 million. respectively, for future purchases of shares under the ESPP.
-During the year ended September 30, 2023, 86,050 shares were issued under the ESPP at an average price per share of \$24.31.
-No purchases were made under the ESPP during the year ended September 30, 2022.
+The first offering period began on July 1, 2022 and the Company recorded equity-based compensation of \$0.2 million during the year ended September 30, 2022.
+As of September 30, 2022, we had current liabilities of \$0.5 million for future purchases of shares under the ESPP.
+No purchases have been made under the ESPP as of September 30, 2022.